zsedem/haskell-cpython/README.md

   -> IO a
 ```

-For example, if I wanted to wrap Python's `random.randint(a, b)`, I could write this:
+For example, if I wanted to wrap Python's `random.randint(low, high)`, I could write this:

 ```haskell
 randint :: Integer -> Integer -> IO Integer